saikamal33/Mark-5_AWS-proj/README.md

 Not reusable or shareable across other roles/users

 **NOTE** : we can attach inline policies directlry inside of managed policies

+## Difference between Client & Resource in boto3:

+### Boto3.Client:
+- It is a low-level service client that maps directly to AWS service APIs.
+It is when we want fine-grained control (or) access to all API features. it gives us access to all AWS service operations.

+- The Resource API for s3 exists but is limited compared to client API.

+### Boto3.Resource:
+- It is a high level, object oriented API that abstracts many details more python oriented & Easier to use for common tasks.
+It is used when we want to work with objects directly(tables items) in a more intuitive way.

+- Resources like dynamoDBs resource API is rich and let us work directly with table objects, items, etc. it simplifies CRUD operations & Provide high level abstractions & Makes code cleaner.

 ## Project-1
 This project will automate the process of launching an EC2 instance on AWS, configure it using a shell script, and set up the environment using Ansible.
 You'll use Git for version control and store the code on GitHub.